balkian/hook.io-sparql/README.md

 ---------------------
 This module is part of the Web4.0 project.

-So far, it performs basic queries to dbpedia, but the same code could be use to query any other sparql endpoint.
+You can use it to query any sparql endpoint.
+So far, dbpedia and sindice.com have been tested.

 Dependencies
 --------------------